Opticians Act 1989 (Amendment) Bill [HL]

 Overview

-This bill amends the Opticians Act 1989 to allow the sale of adjustable focus spectacles to people aged 16 and over, provided they meet specific criteria and safety guidelines.
-The aim is to provide a convenient and affordable solution for those needing temporary vision correction.
+This bill amends the Opticians Act 1989 to allow the sale of adjustable focus spectacles to people aged 16 and over, provided they meet specific criteria and the sale adheres to certain requirements.
+These criteria relate to the lens adjustment range, power limits, and conformity with existing medical device regulations.

 Description

-The bill inserts a new clause into the 1989 Act, permitting the sale of adjustable focus spectacles.
-These spectacles must have two single-vision lenses with adjustable spherical power, adjustable in increments of less than 0.25 dioptres, with a maximum adjustment range of +4.24 to -6.24 dioptres and a minimum adjustment of at least two dioptres.
-They must also comply with the Medical Devices Regulations 2002.
+The bill adds a new provision (section 27(2)(d)) to the Opticians Act 1989, permitting the sale of adjustable focus spectacles to individuals aged 16 or older.
+The spectacles must have two single-vision lenses with adjustable spherical power, adjustable by the wearer in increments less than 0.25 dioptres, within a power range of +4.24 to -6.24 dioptres.
+The minimum adjustment range must be at least two dioptres.
+The spectacles must also comply with the Medical Devices Regulations 2002.

 Government Spending

-The bill is not expected to have a significant impact on UK government spending.
-No figures are provided in the bill text itself.
+The bill is not expected to have a significant impact on government spending.
+The amendments are regulatory in nature and do not involve direct financial provisions or funding allocation.

 Groups Affected

-• Individuals under 16, registered blind or partially sighted, or requiring correction beyond the specified dioptre range: Will not be able to use these spectacles.
+- Individuals under 16, registered blind or partially sighted, or with prescriptions outside the adjustable range: These groups are explicitly excluded from using these spectacles.

 Powered by nyModel